List of people who have run across Australia: Janette Murray-Wakelin and Alan Murray

 Ultra-marathoners Janette Murray Wakelin and Alan Murray ran around Australia in 2013, taking 366 days to complete the journey.
 The couple, aged in their 60s, averaged at least 1 marathon per day.
 They followed predominantly Highway 1.
 They aimed to promote the raw food movement.

 Tom Denniss

 Tom Denniss ran across Australia from Perth to Sydney in 2013.
 It was the final leg on his world circumnavigation run, which he commenced on New Year's Day, 2012, in Sydney.
-The trans-Australia leg was 97 days from 10 June to 13 September 2013, covering 5,000 km from Cottesloe Beach in Perth, to Kalgoorlie, Norseman, then across the Nullabor Plain, then Melbourne and finally Sydney, where he completed his world run on Friday, 13 September 2013.
+The trans-Australia leg was 97 days from 10 June to 13 September 2013, covering 5,000 km from Cottesloe Beach in Perth, to Kalgoorlie, Norseman, then across the Nullarbor Plain, then Melbourne and finally Sydney, where he completed his world run on Friday, 13 September 2013.
 This was the fastest ever circumnavigation of the Earth on foot, some 40 days quicker than Jesper Olsen's earlier circumnavigation.
 Denniss' entire run raised $60,000 for Oxfam Australia.